AvikMitra/voicenav/README.md

 # VoiceNav

 AI-powered screen description for accessibility.
-Describes what's on your screen in natural language and reads it aloud — built for users who are blind or have low vision.
+Describes what's on your screen in natural language and reads it aloud — built for users who are visually impaired or have low vision.

 ## What it does